-NOTE 4.
+NOTE 5.
 Works in Road Reserve Permit

-It is advised that a Works in Road Reserve Permit (including a fee for the vehicle crossover and compliant with Standard Capricorn Municipal Development Guidelines, Standard Drawings) may be accepted in place of the application for a Development Permit for Operational Works (access works).
+It is advised that a Works in Road Reserve Permit (including a fee for the vehicle crossover and compliant with Standard Capricorn Municipal Development Guidelines, Standard Drawings) will be required at Building Application Stage for any future driveways associated with proposed Lots 1 - 6.

-NOTE 5.
+NOTE 6.
 Infrastructure Charges Notice